 The AUVSI organizers have offered to get us a flying field in San Diego for an amateur UAV fly-in on Sunday, June 8th, the day before their big annual UAV conference and expo starts.
 Before I take them up on this, I want to gauge interest: are you in the San Diego area or going there for AUVSI and might want to fly on that Sunday?

 Today we hit another nice milestone in the growth of DIY Drones: 1,000 people have signed up to participate.
 In the ten months this site has been running, it has grown to an average of 1,000 unique visitors and 5,000 page views a day.
-Over that period, we've had a total of about 200,000 unique visitors and… Continue
+Over that period, we've had a total of about 200,000 unique visitors and nearly three quarters of million page views.
+We add new… Continue

 After our presentations last week at Where 2.0, our Pict'Earth friends stuck around for the weekend to do another mapping mission over the Googleplex (this now seems to be a rite of passage in our community--my original mission is… Continue